 Brighella: (Irritated) It’s where I prepare and sell my food on the street.
-A type of meals on wheels.

-Harlequin: Despite the wheels, I have to say that it’s exquisite, to be honest…especially the braised beef, and, well, everything else, for that matter: celery, if it’s in season, pickles in red wine, spinach in butter with Parmesan cheese, the Vergnano type, produced in winter.
+Harlequin: Despite the wheels, I have to say that it is exquisite, to be honest…especially the braised beef, and, well, everything else, for that matter: celery, if it’s in season, pickles in red wine, spinach in butter with Parmesan cheese, the Vergnano type, produced in winter.
 It’s better than regular Parmigiano Reggiano, which costs too much.
 Broccoli with hot sauce, sausage with wild anise, Porcini mushrooms, organically fed pork and Felino salami…

 Brighella: They change places: squares, cities, open air markets…I have to be where they are… using my wonderful wheels…to feed them.